-As of May 7, 2021, the market value of our common stock held by non-affiliates exceeded \$700.0 million.
-If the market value of our common stock held by non-affiliates exceeds \$700.0 million as of June 30, 2021, we will be a large accelerated filer and thus will cease to be an emerging growth company effective December 31, 2021.
-Additionally, in such case, we expect to no longer qualify as a smaller reporting company beginning with our first Quarterly Report on Form 10-Q for the quarterly period ending March 31, 2022.
+As of June 30, 2021, the market value of our common stock held by non-affiliates exceeded \$700.0 million.
+As a result, we will be a large accelerated filer and thus will cease to be an emerging growth company effective December 31, 2021.
+Additionally,, we will no longer qualify as a smaller reporting company beginning with our first Quarterly Report on Form 10-Q for the quarterly period ending March 31, 2022.